Amino Acids

 Citrulline is a compound that supports blood flow and muscle endurance.
 It helps the body produce nitric oxide, which relaxes and widens blood vessels.
 Found naturally in foods like watermelons, cucumbers, and pumpkins, citrulline is popular among athletes for its ability to enhance exercise performance, reduce fatigue, and accelerate recovery.
 It plays a key role in healthy circulation and effective physical performance.

-GABA (gamma-aminobutyric acid) is a neurotransmitter that plays a key role in inhibiting neuronal activity in the brain.
+GABA (gamma-aminobutyric acid) is a neurotransmitter that plays a crucial role in inhibiting neuronal activity in the brain.
 It helps regulate mood, anxiety, and sleep, promoting relaxation and calmness.
 By balancing the effects of excitatory neurotransmitters like glutamate, proper GABA function is essential for mental and emotional well-being.

 Glycine is an amino acid that supports sleep quality, skin health, and overall recovery.
 As a building block of proteins, it plays a vital role in collagen production, wound healing, and maintaining healthy skin.
 Glycine is found in protein-rich foods such as meat, fish, and dairy, and is commonly used in supplements to promote restful sleep and tissue repair.